Gauravshitole34/To-Do-List-Web-App/README.md

 ***

-## 🖌️ Design Notes

-- Gradient primary: \#667eea → \#764ba2 for accents and call-to-actions 🎨
-- Smooth transitions for hover, focus, and list updates
-- Accessible colors and ARIA labels for better usability ♿
-- Font Awesome icons for clarity and delight

-***

-## 🗺️ Roadmap

-- Subtasks and checklists
-- Due dates and reminders
-- LocalStorage/IndexedDB persistence
-- PWA support for offline and installable app
-- Import from JSON
-- Shareable public lists

-Have a suggestion?
-Open an issue — contributions are welcome! 🙌

-***

 ## 🐞 Troubleshooting

 - Tasks not saving?
 In the current version, data is in-memory only.
 Switch to localStorage for persistence.